Bottom line: 99% of students at Findlay receive financial aid.

 .
 Use this school code to ensure your FAFSA information is accurately transmitted to Findlay.

 To be eligible for any federal financial aid, all new and continuing students and their parents are required to complete and submit the Free Application for Federal Student Aid (FAFSA).
 All students who complete the FAFSA will qualify for federal loans.
 In addition to scholarships and grants, your award package may include a suggested amount for federal student loan programs (Federal Direct Stafford Loan or Federal Direct PLUS Loan) and work-study.

 Findlay’s college investment plan is a partnership between the University and you and your family.
 Our goal is to guide you to graduation with the least amount of debt possible.
 Your part of the partnership is to work hard to build the knowledge base you need to become a successful alumnus.

-Our Total Degree Cost Calculator enables a student to estimate the total cost of earning a degree at Findlay.
+Our Net Price Calculator enables a student to estimate the total cost of earning a degree at Findlay.
 The online tool is part of the University’s transparent efforts to be student-centered in our approach to offering a meaningful education.

 Applying for aid is as simple as filing the Free Application for Federal Student Aid (FAFSA).

 The following links will take you to other websites that might provide useful information in locating funding for your higher education.

 Financial Aid Resources

 Scholarship program to graduate students who work for a Hancock County (Ohio) based business or school.